-It's like I said, loving your neighbor is a difficult-nay, impossible-thing to do.
-Sure, like the lawyer, you get along fine loving those who are like you and those you get along with.
+It's like I said, loving your neighbor is a difficult, if not impossible, thing to do.
+Sure, like the lawyer, you get along fine loving those who are like you and those with whom you get along.
 But what about everyone else whom you encounter?
-What about the ones you don't get along with?
+What about the ones with whom you don't get along?
 What about your enemies?
 Love them, too!
 Because if you don't love them, you don't really love God.
 "If someone says, 'I love God,' and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God whom he has not seen?
 And this commandment we have from Him: that he who loves God must love his brother also."
-(1 John 4:20-21)
+(1 John 4:20-21) Or, if you want to hear what Jesus, Himself, said, "But I say to you who hear, Love your enemies, do good to those who hate you, bless those who curse you, pray for those who abuse you...love your enemies, and do good, and lend, expecting nothing in return, and your reward will be great, and you will be sons of the Most High, for he is kind to the ungrateful and the evil.
+Be merciful, even as your Father is merciful."
+(Luke 6:27-28, 35-36)

-Oh, you may want to do it, but you find yourself unable to do so.
-The good that you want to do -like the Good Samaritan-you do not do, the evil that you do not want to do, that you keep on doing. (cf. Romans 7:19) No, like the priest and Levite, you are more dead to your neighbors, who may be dying on the road side and in need of your care, than like the Good Samaritan.
+Oh, you may want to do it, loving your neighbor, be they friend or enemy, but you find yourself unable to do so.
+The good that you want to do-like the Good Samaritan-you do not do, the evil that you do not want to do, that you keep on doing. (cf. Romans 7:19) No, like the priest and Levite, you are more dead to your neighbors, who may be dying on the road side and in need of your care, than like the Good Samaritan.
 Who will deliver you from this body of death?

 Thanks be to God through Jesus Christ your Lord! (cf. Romans 7:24-25)

 You see, the world will leave you beaten and naked, broke and unable to help yourself.
-Your Old Man would do the same, all under the guise of being your friend, being your help, lying to you by telling you that you are good or good enough, at loving God and your neighbor.
+Your Old Man would do the same, all under the guise of being your friend, being your help, lying to you by telling you that you are good or good enough at loving God and your neighbor.
 You are like the Levite, like the priest, and very much like the man on the way to Jericho.

-This, dear Baptized, this place, then, is the inn into which you have been taken, having been bound and oiled and wined, taken care of.
-Here to Good Samaritan, Jesus Christ, has taken you on his own beast-carried on His own shoulders as it were, a sheep of the Lamb of God-saved from the body of death.
+This place, then, or any number like it, is the inn into which you have been taken, having been bound and oiled and wined, taken care of.
+Here Jesus Christ has taken you on His own shoulders as it were, a sheep of the Lamb of God-saved from the body of death.
 And here, He bids the innkeeper to care for you, promising to give all that is needed for your care when He returns.
+[And you, dear pastors, are as much a sheep in need of care as the innkeeper who is doing the caring in Christ.]